-It is a blockage of a blood vessel caused by one or more bubbles of air or other gas in the circulatory system.
+It is a blood vessel blockage caused by one or more bubbles of air or other gas in the circulatory system.

 An air embolism is also known as an air embolism.

-Divers can suffer from arterial gas emboli as a consequence of a lung over-expansion injury .
+Divers can suffer from arterial gas emboli due to a lung over-expansion injury.

 The breathable gas introduced into the venous system of the lungs due to pulmonary barotrauma will not be trapped in the alveolar capillaries and, therefore, will be circulated to the rest of the body through the systemic arteries, with a high risk of embolism.

-Inert gas bubbles that arise from decompression generally form on the venous side of the systemic circulation, where inert gas concentrations are highest, these bubbles generally get trapped in the capillaries of the lungs, where they are generally eliminated without causing symptom.
+Inert gas bubbles that arise from decompression generally form on the venous side of the systemic circulation, where fixed gas concentrations are highest; these bubbles get typically trapped in the lungs’ capillaries, which are generally eliminated without causing the symptom.

-The physiological effects of venous air embolism are similar to those of pulmonary embolism of any etiology.
+The physiological effects of venous air embolism are similar to those of pulmonary embolism.

-The accumulation of air in the left ventricle prevents diastolic filling, and during systole, air is pumped into the coronary arteries, interrupting coronary perfusion.
-Air placement in the vasculature results in acute hypoxemia and hypercapnia.
+The accumulation of air in the left ventricle prevents diastolic filling.
+During systole, the air is pumped into the coronary arteries, interrupting coronary perfusion—air placement in the vasculature results in acute hypoxemia and hypercapnia.

-Acute changes in right ventricular pressure result in right ventricular stress, which can lead to right heart failure, decreased cardiac output, right ventricular ischemia, and arrhythmia.
+Acute changes in correct ventricular pressure result in right ventricular stress, leading to right heart failure, decreased cardiac output, right ventricular ischemia, and arrhythmia.

-The degree of physiologic impairment depends on the volume of air, the rate of air embolism, the type of gas (ie, ambient air, carbon dioxide, or nitrous oxide), and the position of the patient when the embolism occurs.
+The degree of physiologic impairment depends on the volume of air, the rate of air embolism, the type of gas (i.e., ambient air, carbon dioxide, or nitrous oxide), and the patient’s position when the embolism occurs.

 Emboli not only cause a reduction in perfusion distal to the obstruction, but the damage also results from an inflammatory response that initiates the air bubble.